andreidimaano/DiscordPokedexPokemonBattleBot/README.md

 6. otherwise execute

 Finally, we need to run ```node src/register.js``` in terminal to register our commands.
 Make sure the .env variables are correct.

+> Important: if the slash command does not show up, kick you rbot from the server and invite the bot again

 > Congrats!
 You've officially made a discord bot.
 This is the basics to using a discord bot.
 They're super simple to make.
 Feel free to stick around for the next portion where we'll be building a simple pokedex.